hyperledger/indy-hipe/text/message-timing/README.md

 The meaning of these fields is:

 * `out_time`: The timestamp when the message was emitted.
-Millisecond precision is preferred, though second precision is acceptable.
+At least millisecond precision is preferred, though second precision is acceptable.
 * `in_time`: The timestamp when the preceding message in this thread (the one that elicited this message as a response) was received.